Below a heartwarming story about horse Eleanor and a big thank you from her owner Charlotte.

 To successfully treat allergy or atopy in dogs, cats and horses, a multi-modal approach is often required.
 This includes environmental control, topical control, systemic treatment and allergen-specific immunotherapy.
-Only environmental control might not be enough to treat allergy symptoms.
+Although environmental control is just one part of the multifaceted treatment, there are a number of measures that can be taken.

 Animals can be allergic or sensitive for pollen from many different grasses, plants and trees, but which pollen are causing the most frequent sensitisation in animals?
 Artuvet had a look in their database with serum test results for the past two years and created a list of the top 10 pollen for dogs, cats and horses.